Price Chart Based on Previous Sales

 Poor – These watches are unattractive, have damaged parts, and have very little going for them other than they can tell the time correctly twice per day.
 The bezel is damaged, the dial is damaged, the case has lost definition or heavily scored.
 The movement might be corroded, or missing some minor parts.
 Often these can be valued more accurately by valuing the parts separately.
 The figure here is really just a guide.

-Fair – Often the quality of a well used watch, one that has lived a useful life.
-It might be damaged or missing some service parts, movement needing work.
+Fair – Often the quality of a well-used watch, one that has lived a useful life.
+It might be damaged or missing some parts, movement needing work.
 This category can sometimes be improved with sympathetic work and service.
 It will remain fair if after service it still shows a damaged bezel, a dial with damage or missing, or discoloured plots, and a case with missing lines or heavy damage.

-Good – Complete with correct parts. it is likely the lowest condition most collectors or owners are happy with.
-The case and dial and bezel should be without significant damage, though there may be some wear or light marks on case or bezel.
+Good – Complete with correct parts.
+It is likely the lowest condition most collectors or owners are happy with.
+The case and dial and bezel should be without significant damage, though there may be some wear or light marks on the case or bezel.
 The plots are an attractive colour not green or missing.
 Some minor plot damage or issues are acceptable.
 The bezel may have several marks but no major damage.

 Very Good – Case Dial and bezel are without obvious damage.
 Parts are original or replaced with correct vintage replacements.
 The watch is attractive.
 The parts look good together.
-There may be minor marks on case or bezel, and the dial is clean and with attractive plots with luminous material intact.
+There may be minor marks on the case or bezel, and the dial is clean and with attractive plots with luminous material intact.

 Excellent Very, very few watches are in this condition.
 Very little wear and without any damage.
-Perhaps very minor marks from very light wear No damage or degredation to dial, case or bezel, all parts correct and original.
+Perhaps very minor marks from very light wear No damage or degradation to dial, case or bezel, all parts correct and original.
 This is the highest price I would expect a Speedmaster to fetch unless it is New Old Stock and absolutely unworn ever – this is another step up in value.

 Fratello has a good price chart for more modern Speedmasters here.